 Rides and other attractions need to close from time to time at Walt Disney World for refurbishments including routine maintenance, safety upgrades, and improvements.
-This post offers a schedule of closures for late 2018 and 2019 at Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom.
+This post offers a schedule of closures for 2019 and 2020 at Magic Kingdom, Epcot, Hollywood Studios, and Animal Kingdom.

 While no one wants attraction closures during their visit, they are a necessary part of keeping Walt Disney World in exceptional condition, and looking good for your future visits.
 Usually, there are only a handful of simultaneous closed rides, plus new attractions being built.